 Secure DMX Cable Elimination and Wireless Data Distribution

-Power can come from the supplied wall transformer, from external batteries, or (optionally via internal jumpers) from XLR pins 4 and 5.
-A small pack of 6 AA batteries can be used for portable operation with, for example, a DMXter, Pocket Console, or other battery powered DMX signal source.
+Power for the DMXio-HG can come from the supplied AC power supply, from external batteries, or (optionally via internal jumpers) from XLR pins 4 and 5.
+A small pack of 6 AA batteries can be used for portable operation with, for example, a DMXter, Pocket Console, or other battery-powered DMX signal source.